-My name is Dr. Michelle Phillips and I am a Doctor of Acupuncture, Registered Acupuncturist and a Registered Herbalist in Edmonton, Alberta.
-I’ve also completed a Diploma in Traditional Chinese Medicine, which covers the herbal portion of TCM.
-I also have a Master’s degree from the University of Pittsburgh, in Medical/Clinical Genetics, and still use this education as part of my Acupuncture practice.
+My name is Dr. Michelle Phillips and I practice as a Doctor of Acupuncture and Registered Acupuncturist in Edmonton, Alberta.
+I’ve completed a Diploma in Traditional Chinese Medicine (TCM) which covers the herbal portion of TCM and frequently use herbs in my treatment of humans and animals.
+I have a Master’s degree from the University of Pittsburgh in Medical/Clinical Genetics and continue to use this education in my TCM Acupuncture practice.

-Here are the Coles notes of my story: I was in western medicine for 15 years, my sister got diagnosed with terminal cancer, a TCM doctor helped her more than you could ever imagine, I quite my job, went back to school for 5 years to learn Acupuncture & TCM, and for 12 years after that, I have been in private practice.
-If you want the crazy details, feel free to read on!
+Here are the Coles notes of my story: I was in western medicine for 15 years, my sister got diagnosed with terminal cancer, a TCM doctor helped her more than you could possibly imagine, I quite my job, went back to school for 5 years to learn Acupuncture & TCM, and for 13 years after that, I have been in private practice.
+If you are interested in the details, feel free to read more!

 Facilitating healing takes many forms, but at the foundation of them all is the desire to improve quality of life and enable wellness.
 Choosing the strengths each modality has to offer and using them synergistically is what manifests true healing.
 I feel blessed to have knowledge and experience in both eastern and western medicine and strive to provide exemplary care by offering the benefits of both.